laravel/docs/upgrade.md

 ### Elixir

-Run `npm upgrade` to also update Elixir.
+Run `npm update` to also update Elixir.
 If you pass multiple source files in an array to CSS functions such as `sass` and `less`, previously Elixir would generate a separate output file for each source file.
 The new version instead combines the source files into a single output file, which is named `app.css` by default.
 So for example, in the new version this will now combine `file1.sass` and `file2.sass` and put the final output in `public/css/app.css`:

 	mix.sass([ "file1.sass", "file2.sass" ], "public/assets/css");